Your Right to Be Safe and Secure at Work

 This law also requires employers to provide reasonable accommodations for survivors on the job, like a change in office location, phone number, or modified schedule.

 Washington’s Crime Victims Compensation Program (CVCP) assists crime victims who suffer bodily injury or severe emotional stress from a crime classified as a gross misdemeanor or felony, and who are providing reasonable cooperation with law enforcement in the investigation and prosecution of the offender.
-CVCP covers: medical/dental benefits; lost wages; medication coverage; mental health treatment; grief counseling; and funeral expenses.
-CVCP is a last payer of benefits, you must use your primary insurance first.
-To learn more about the compensation program, go to https://lni.wa.gov/claims/crime-victim-claims/who-can-file-and-what-is-covered/
+CVCP covers medical/dental benefits; lost wages; medication coverage; mental health treatment; grief counseling; and funeral expenses.
+CVCP is the last payer of benefits; you must use your primary insurance first.
+To learn more about the compensation program, go to this website.

 4.7 If You Find a Health or Safety Issue at Work